Breathwork

 How to practice:

-Often used for: slowing the breath, easing tension, and encouraging calm.
+Often used for: releasing tension, emotional heaviness, and stress.

 How to practice:

-Often used for: emotional balance, steadiness, and nervous system regulation.
+Often used for: emotional grounding, appreciation, and gentle calm.

 How to practice: